2/22/2024

 Operator

-Our next question comes from the line of Josh dinner line with Bank of America.
+Our next question comes from the line of Josh Dennerlein with Bank of America.
 Please proceed with your question.

 speaker

-Yeah, morning, everyone.
-Just looking through the investor presentation you posted online.
-I noticed slide 17 about your ongoing portfolio optimization strategies.
-Just kind of curious if you've kind of if you could provide any color on the potential margin expansion opportunity from all these initiatives.
+Yeah.
+Morning, everyone.
+Just looking through the investor presentation you posted online, I noticed slide 17 about your ongoing portfolio optimization strategies.
+Just kind of curious if you could provide any color on the potential margin expansion opportunity from all these initiatives.

 speaker

 Good morning, Josh.
 Thank you for the question.
-We haven't put a number on that at this point, but the reality is that there are a number of initiatives, some targeting revenue, some more the expense side.
-And then, as you mentioned, an element of capital investment as well, with a very much a disciplined return on invested capital approach to dollars that are spent there.
-And so really what we're saying here is that there are.
-There is real potential for optimization and growth, both in and margins through affecting a multi plot pronged strategy over time.
-But the reality is some of those initiatives.
-A more near term and have a near term impact.
-Some of the more medium to long term.
-We gave the example of Liberty Towers, for example, which has the potential.
-To increase our earnings.
-On our 2023 earnings by 11% from one asset alone, but that's a four year initiative and and in the first year, we don't anticipate seeing any benefit from that through 2024.
-So it's difficult to give you an exact.
-Number over an exact period at this point, but we do believe that over time we can increase both the and the margin through these initiatives.
+We haven't put a number on that at this point, but the reality is that there are a number of initiatives, some targeting revenue, some more the expense side, and then as you mentioned, an element of capital investment as well with a very much disciplined return on invested capital approach to dollars that are spent there.
+And so really what we're saying here is that there is real potential for optimization and growth both in NOI and in margins through effecting a multi-pronged strategy over time.
+But the reality is some of those initiatives are more near-term and have a near-term impact.
+Some of them are medium to long-term.
+We gave the example of Liberty Towers, for example, which has the potential to increase our earnings on our 2023 earnings by 11% from one asset alone, but that's a four year initiative and in the first year we don't anticipate seeing any benefit from that through 2024.
+So it's difficult to give you an exact number over an exact period at this point, but we do believe that over time we can increase both the NOI and the margin through these initiatives.

 speaker

-And speaking of Liberty Towers, I guess have you is there a way to quantify the number of projects like this in your portfolio or or how are you thinking about the opportunity set?
+Speaking of Liberty Towers, is there a way to quantify the number of projects like this in your portfolio, or how are you thinking about the opportunity set?

 speaker

-We're looking at that and there potentially could be some others where we're working through.
+We're looking at that, and there potentially could be some others we're working through.
 As I said, any investment we make, whether it's within our portfolio or otherwise, there's a very disciplined approach to evaluating returns on that investment.
-And so this is the largest most impactful one, given the size of the assets in the age of the asset relative to the rest of the portfolio.
-Which is why it's the primary focus, but that could be that
+And so this is the largest, most impactful one, given the size of the asset and the age of the asset relative to the rest of the portfolio, which is why it's the primary focus.
+But there could be others as well.

 speaker